wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-high-availability.md

 ## Check the active head node service status
 To determine which head node is active and to check on the status of the services running on that head node, you must connect to the Hadoop cluster by using the Remote Desktop Protocol (RDP).
-For the RDP instructions, see [Manage Hadoop clusters in HDInsight by using the Azure preview portal](hdinsight-administer-use-management-portal-v1#connect-to-hdinsight-clusters-by-using-rdp).
+For the RDP instructions, see [Manage Hadoop clusters in HDInsight by using the Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->](hdinsight-administer-use-management-portal-v1#connect-to-hdinsight-clusters-by-using-rdp).
 Once you have remoted into the cluster, double-click on the **Hadoop Service Available ** icon located on the desktop to obtain status about which head node the Namenode, Jobtracker, Templeton, Oozieservice, Metastore, and Hiveserver2 services are running, or for HDI 3.0, the Namenode, Resource Manager, History Server, Templeton, Oozieservice, Metastore, and Hiveserver2 services.

 ![](./media/hdinsight-high-availability/Hadoop.Service.Availability.Status.png)